 The difference between mental illness and mental health

-Mental illness and mental health aren’t interchangeable terms — they mean two different things.
+Mental health and mental illness aren’t interchangeable terms — they mean two different things.
 Mental illness is a health condition.
-When you’re mentally ill, you experience changes to your thinking, emotions, or behaviour that impair your ability to function socially.
+When you’re mentally ill, you experience changes to your thinking, emotions, or behaviour that impair your ability to function socially, including at work and within the family unit.
 If you’re living with a mental illness, you’re not alone.
-50% of Canadians either have a mental illness currently, or have had one in the past.
+50% of Canadians either have a mental illness currently or have had one in the past.

 Unlike mental health, not everyone experiences mental illness.
 If you have a period where you feel sad or stressed, it doesn’t mean you’re mentally ill.
 Fluctuations in your feeling of well-being are a natural part of life.
 It’s when your thoughts, feelings and behaviour start negatively affecting your daily life that it’s possible you’re living with a mental illness.

 There are lots of different types of mental illness.
-Sometimes mental illness is chronic, meaning it lasts for a year or longer and requires management like therapy or medication.
+Sometimes mental illness is chronic, meaning it lasts for a year or longer and requires management like therapy or medication, or a combination of both.
 With other mental illnesses, the duration is shorter and you may be able to manage them completely with the right support.